-From pottery making to basket weaving, individual money generating activities to community services (like waste management and healthcare and education) SST teaches people different skill sets, and in the process creates an ecosystem, a testimony to how if people work together as one force, they can really shape their tomorrow better.
+From pottery making to basket weaving, individual money-generating activities to community services (like waste management and healthcare and education) SST teaches people different skill sets, and in the process creates an ecosystem, a testimony rather, for how if people work together as one force, they can really shape their tomorrow better.

 Padavedu — just like thousands of other villages adopted by the Srinivasan Services Trust, in five different states across India — is an ideal example of a progressive India!

-A Quick Overview
+Padavedu: A Quick Introduction

-In less than eight hours, we were taken to a family that was now solely dependent on pottery thanks to SST, a local Balvadi (a pre-school) that was more efficient and prompt than any pre-school I’d seen in life, a self-help group of women that found a new source of income weaving baskets out of banana leaf fibre.
+In less than eight hours, we were taken to a family that was now solely dependent on pottery, a local Balvadi (a pre-school) that seemed more efficient than any privately owned pre-school I had seen in life and a self-help group of women who were relying on income weaving baskets out of banana leaf fibre.

-Pottery In Keshavapuram
+Pottery Making In Padavedu

-Now how SST comes into the picture, other than teaching the skill and providing the basic hardware including the spinning wheel, is by providing bulk orders to the families, in addition to whatever small business they generate on their own.
+How SST comes into the picture, other than teaching the skill and providing the basic hardware including the spinning wheel, is by providing bulk orders to the families, in addition to whatever small business they generate on their own.

 Sekhar and other artisans sell their creations in various markets in and around Padavedu.
 Sometimes bulk orders provided by SST even help them sell their creations as far as in Chennai.

 I was told, as I tried my hands creating a small oil lamp for myself as a souvenir, after a few quick instructions by Shekar, how he managed to make 2000 Rupees in just one day, last Sunday.
-A smirk on his face was a living testimony of SST’s honest work in the area.
+A smirk on his face was a living testimony of SST’s honest work in Padavedu.

-Visiting A Local Balvadi
+Visiting A Balwadi

 SST works as facilitators, not financiers.
 If there is a toilet requirement in a school, for example, they facilitate the process by working together with existing donors.

 The local Balvadi of Keshavapuram, that now entertains a 100% enrollment of local kids and help them make a better tomorrow, was founded by SST.
 They provided the infrastructure — right from the foundation of the classrooms to toilets to all the teaching material — and then handed it over to the government.
-Nearly 4L Rupees has been invested in each school in Padavedu.

 We were told about different activities and lessons that kids up to the age of 5-year old hone here before they get ready for the first standard.
 While their parents are away working, these Balvadis help kids learn a bit more about the discipline and get their first few lessons for a civilized world.

-A small village in Padavedu, Cheena Puttur is popular for a very unusual craft — of weaving baskets and small boxes out of banana leaf fiber.
+A small village in Padavedu, Cheena Puttur is popular for a very unusual craft — of weaving baskets and small boxes out of banana leaf fibre.
 SST has formed several self-help groups for women who were trained in art as an additional source of income.
 SST provides them with metal frames and other hardware, before helping them get bulk orders.

 Without getting much into the mechanical gibberish, I asked how it helps individual ladies in having an additional source of income out of this, and everyone had a success story to share.

-Chitra and Devi, who belonged to a self-help group called Sri Ganpati, with 16 other group members, shared how this activity has personally helped them save money for their young kids.
+Chitra and Devi, who belonged to a self-help group in Padavedu called Sri Ganpati, with 16 other group members, shared how this activity has personally helped them save money for their young kids.
 Three years ago, their self-help group took 4L Rupees as credit from the bank as an initial investment.

-By 2016, they repaid all the loan, with each member in their self-help group now having a personal saving of 30,000 Rupees.
+By 2016, they repaid all the loans, with each member in their self-help group now having a personal saving of 30,000 Rupees.
 Each member of her group also has another primary source of income like tailoring or farming, among others.